Guardianship Of A Vulnerable Adult

 The help our guardianship attorney offers includes dealing with issues such as the possibility of:

-- Placing your loved one in a nursing home
+- Placing your loved one in a nursing home, or extended care

 - Establishing appropriate financial instruments such as a Miller Trust which can help them qualify for Medicaid